 Contain and Calm

-- Matching canisters for flour, sugar, or snacks (label them for instant order).
+- Matching canisters for flour, sugar, or snacks; label them for instant order.

 - Covered baskets for bread, onions, or grab-and-go packets.

-Your feet deserve better than ice-cold tile.
-A runner or low-pile rug instantly warms things up and adds texture without chaos.
-And no, it doesn’t have to be precious.
+Your feet deserve better than ice-cold tile in January.
+A runner or low-pile rug warms things up right away and adds texture without chaos.
+And no, it does not have to be precious.
+I was a little skeptical about a kitchen rug at first, but after living with a washable runner through one cold winter, I would not go back; the room simply feels warmer and quieter.

 Rug Rules That Keep It Calm

-- Choose washable or indoor/outdoor rugs in subtle patterns.
+- Choose washable or indoor-outdoor rugs in subtle patterns.

-8. Add Soft Winter Scents (Without Overdoing It)
+8. Add Soft Winter Scents Without Overdoing It

 Smart Scent Strategy